 Selecting a design can be an art, as well as a science.
 Clearly, the number of factors and the mix of different factor types (binary, qualitative or discrete with a limited number of levels, discrete with many levels, or continuous) play important roles.
-But these are rarely cast in stone-particularly during exploratory analysis.
+But these are rarely cast in stone - particularly during exploratory analysis.
 The experimenter has control over how factors are grouped, how levels are determined, etc. Even if these are specified, different experimenters may prefer different designs.

 Having said that, we have strong preferences for large-scale designs that exhibit good space-filling behavior.
-This is a "big data" view of simulation experiments (Sanchez 2015)-and so our advice may be fundamentally different than what you'd find from a statistician used to working with physical experiments.
-Fortunately, while generating some of the designs suitable for large-scale (rather than small-scale) simulation experiments may have required a lot of effort, that doesn't mean they're any more difficult to use.
-For example, a spreadsheet for the NOAB design of Vieira Jr et al. (2013) discussed in Section 3.4 is available online (SEED Center for Data Farming 2015), and can readily be used to create custom designs involving up to 300 factors by simply filling in low and high values, along with the decimals required, for each factor.
+This is a "big data" view of simulation experiments (Sanchez 2015, Sanchez and Sanchez 2017) - and so our advice may be fundamentally different than what you would find from a statistician used to working with physical experiments.
+Fortunately, while generating some of the designs suitable for large-scale (rather than small-scale) simulation experiments may have required a lot of effort, that does not mean they are any more difficult to use.
+For example, a spreadsheet for the NOAB design of Vieira et al. (2013) discussed in Section 3.4 is available online (https:\harvest.nps.edu), and can readily be used to create custom designs involving up to 300 factors by simply filling in low and high values, along with the decimals required, for each factor.